5 Plants That Filter Our Air (& Are Safe for Our Fur Babies Too!)

-REMEMBER to always double check the scientific name of the plant to make sure you are getting the one you wanted.
-So the next time your precious fur baby decides to take a little nibble from your plant (let's face it, it's what they do), you will have peace of mind they are completely safe.
+It’s critical to always double check the scientific names of indoor plants before purchase to make sure you’re really getting the ones you intended.
+This way, if your precious fur baby decides to take a nibble (let's face it, it's what they do), you’ll have peace of mind that no harm will come to her.

 OUR TOP 5 PLANT PICKS